Refinish a Wood Table Without Sanding: A Beginner Method That Actually Works

 • Well-ventilated space

-Step 4: Clean the Surface of Your Table
+Step 4: Clean the Surface Before You Refinish a Wood Table

 Next, grab some fine steel wool and lightly rub it across the surface, following the direction of the wood grain.
 On my table, this step helped remove lingering wallpaper paste and smoothed out minor marks without the need for full sanding.

-Wood table surface and steel wool close up with markings and debris.
+Wood table surface and steel wool close up with markings and debris in how to refinish wood table.

-Step 6: Apply Restore-A-Finish to the Wood Surface
+Step 6: Apply Restor-A-Finish to Refinish a Wood Table

-Pour a small amount of Restore-A-Finish onto a clean cloth (never directly onto the table) and apply it with the grain of the wood.
+Pour a small amount of Restor-A-Finish onto a clean cloth (never directly onto the table) and apply it with the grain of the wood.
 This table was so dry, it soaked up the solution like a sponge!
-I generously applied several coats—one right after the other—as it dried quickly and I wanted a deep, rich color.
+I generously applied several coats, one right after the other, as it dried quickly and I wanted a deep, rich color.

-Restor-A-Finish Mahogany and stained wood surface contrast with resting rag on wood table.
+Restor-A-Finish Mahogany and stained wood surface contrast with resting rag on wood table in how to restore a wood table.

-Step 7: Let the Table Dry for 30 Minutes
+Step 7: Let the Table Dry Before You Refinish a Wood Table

 Give the surface about 30 minutes to rest and absorb the product.
 At this point, you’ll already see a big difference!
 While a few deeper markings remained (which a sanding would have removed), I was thrilled with the finish for such minimal effort.

-Step 9: Let It Dry for 24 Hours Before Use
+Step 9: Let the Table Dry for 24 Hours After You Refinish a Wood Table

 Bernese Mountain Dog Sitting in Blue Chair

-The Final Result: A Rich, Revived Vintage Table
+The Final Result: A Rich, Revived Wood Table After Refinishing

 Here she is!
 Can you believe the transformation?
 The rich, mahogany color completely changed the look and feel of this old wooden wallpaper table.
-A little Restore-A-Finish and Feed-N-Wax went a long way—and the result is a deep, warm glow that brings out all the natural charm of the wood.
+A little Restor-A-Finish and Feed-N-Wax went a long way, and the result is a deep, warm glow that brings out all the natural charm of the wood.

 Refinished Wood Table with Greenery Centerpiece.